DARRYL SEYMOUR | Listicle Editor | Contact

 This may be due to the fact that Commodore is a fucking sick car, or as it is referred to by the Aboriginal community, a “deadly ride”.

-In fact, the Holden Commodore is such a high-performing vehicle that the Australian Police have for many years chosen it as a preferred car.
+In fact, the Holden Commodore is such a high-performing vehicle that the authorities (both state and federal) have for many years chosen it as a preferred model of police car.

-Both Aboriginal people and White-Australian Racists depend on the bodily fluid known as blood, to deliver necessary substances such as nutrients and oxygen to the cells – and transport metabolic waste products away from those same cells.
+Both Aboriginal people and White-Australian Racists depend heavily on the bodily fluid known as blood to deliver necessary substances such as nutrients and oxygen to the cells – and transport metabolic waste products away from those same cells.

 Another surprise is that both Aboriginal people and Racist Australian people have blood that is coloured red.